StevenBlack/vocab/README.md

 ### e pluribus Unum
-The Latin words that comprise the official U. S. motto.
-They are included in every official seal of the United States, and you may also see them on dollar bills.
-The phrase means, "one out of the many," as in one country out of many states.
+The official U. S. motto. "one out of the many," as in one country out of many states.